DelfiSpace/OTA-Simulation/README.md

 ### Structure
 The structure of this repository is as follows:
+* root: This will contain the main code of the implementation.
-* 'slots' folder.
-This folder contains files that emulate the slots of the flash memory
+* 'slots' folder: This folder contains files that emulate the slots of the flash memory
+* 'tests' folder: This folder contains the test files to test the main code.